oreillymedia/production-resources/word/index.md

 Now that you have a document with a few sections of text, and probably some Figures, Tables, and Examples, you'll likely find the need to refer to these elsewhere in the text.

-DISCLAIMER: This template's Cross Reference Engine, specifically with regards to cross references to external files, does some rather unnatural things that Word wasn't really meant to do, or at least do reliably or accurately.
+*DISCLAIMER:* This template's Cross Reference Engine, specifically with regards to cross references to external files, does some rather unnatural things that Word wasn't really meant to do, or at least do reliably or accurately.
 We've had our way with Word, and sometimes Word won't stand for it.
 Most errors are benign, and a simple close-reopen will resolve them, but occasionally bad things happen to good documents.
 If you're trying to use the cross references, and you're having trouble, please don't hesitate to contact the O'Reilly Tools group.

 In general, you can create a cross reference to any paragraph in your document, as well as to any paragraph in any other open file that is based on this template and is in the same folder as your document.
 In most cases, the entire text of the paragraph is inserted, and if it's in a different file, the chapter number is also inserted.
 In the case of captions, only the caption type and number are included.

-To create a cross reference, go to the O'Reilly Toolbar, and click on Cross References→Insert XRef.
+To create a cross reference, go to the O'Reilly Toolbar, and click on **Cross References→Insert XRef**.

 By default, the dialog lists every paragraph style in your document.
-To only view the most frequently used ones, click the button marked "Show only common styles."
+To only view the most frequently used ones, click the button marked **Show only common styles**.

 Once you choose a paragraph style, the dialog lists every paragraph that has that style applied.
 Choose the one you want to reference, and press "Insert".
 Your new cross reference should appear in quotations marks, and with a grey background (to indicate a Field Code).
 If the reference is to a paragraph in the same document, the reference will also function as a hyperlink.
 Any changes you make to the source paragraph will be reflected in the cross reference as well.

-WARNING: If you need to modify the content of a paragraph that has been cross referenced, be very careful to retain the "Bookmarks" that have been inserted around that paragraph (they appear as large, black brackets).
+**WARNING:** If you need to modify the content of a paragraph that has been cross referenced, be very careful to retain the "Bookmarks" that have been inserted around that paragraph (they appear as large, black brackets).
 If you just start typing at the end of the paragraph, the bookmarks do not expand; instead, fill in the new text in the middle, then delete spurious text at the end, taking care not to delete the bookmark itself.
 We know it stinks, but there's not much we can do about it, it's a documented “feature” in Word.

 Since cross references tend to be a bit fragile, we suggest waiting until your content is reasonably stable before inserting them, particularly references to headings.
 You can feel free to create references to captions as soon as you've inserted the caption, but hold off on referencing a heading until you're fairly sure it won't move much.